mcgarrah/oneworldsync_python/README.md

 ## Key Features

-* **HMAC Authentication**: Handles the complex HMAC authentication required by the 1WorldSync API.
+* **HMAC Authentication**: Handles the complex HMAC authentication required by the 1WorldSync APIs.
-* **Easy-to-use Client**: Provides a simple interface for interacting with the API.
+* **Easy-to-use Clients**: Provides simple interfaces for interacting with both Marketplace and Content1 APIs.
 * **Data Models**: Structured models for API responses, making it easier to work with the data.
 * **Enhanced Data Extraction**: Simplified access to product data with clean properties and dictionary conversion.
 * **Error Handling**: Custom exceptions for different types of errors.